Xtra-Computing/ThunderGP/docs/compile_arch.md

 ## Fast Debugging Compilation

-Compiling the entire accelerator can be very time-costly (*__14+ hours__*), and it is very unfriendly for debugging.
-ThunderGP provides a simplified and fast mode for compilation by only utilizing one SLR, it also means in this mode, only have one __Scatter-Gather CU__ and the compilation time can be significantly reduced to about *__4 hours__*.
+Compiling the entire accelerator can be very time-costly (*__14+ hours__*), and it is very unfriendly for iteratively debugging.
+ThunderGP provides a simplified and fast mode for compilation by only utilizing one SLR, it also means that in this mode, only have one __Scatter-Gather CU__ and the compilation time can be significantly reduced to about *__4 hours__*.

 To enable fast compilation for debugging, you need to change the ```HAVE_FULL_SLR``` to false in the ```build.mk``` located at the application-specific directory, then start the build.
-The host program do not need any manual change,as it will automatically adapt partitioning according to this configuration.
+The host program do not need any manual change, as it will automatically adapt partitioning according to this configuration.

 ## Waveform-based Debugging

-Xilinx provide real-time waveform display for __hw_emu__ mode, but it need many steps in command-line mode.
-ThunderGP also simplified the details to use this feature.
+Xilinx provide real-time waveform display in __hw_emu__ mode, but it need many setting-up steps in command-line.
+ThunderGP simplified the details to use this feature.

 * Change the ```TARGETS``` to ```hw_emu``` in main Makefile, or directly pass this argument from the make command.
-* After making the application, run ```make hwemuprepare```
+* After the application has been built, run ```make hwemuprepare```
 * Start the program

 __Notes__:
-We found that the waveform debugging have some problems in SDAccel 2019.2, as all of the stream interfaces are not displayed correctly.
-Therefore we only use SDAccel 2018.3 to perform the waveform debugging.
+We found that the waveform debugging in SDAccel 2019.2 have one problem: all of the stream interfaces are not displayed correctly.
+Therefore we only use SDAccel 2018.3 to perform the waveform-based debugging.